dbarkol/event-driven-workshop/README.md

 ## Abstract and learning objetives

 In this whiteboard design session, you will work with a group to design a solution for a customer that leverages aspects of event-driven architectures.
-In the end you will design a solution that meets their needs and will provide them with a unified pipeine for their website, business units and customers.
+You will design a solution that meets their needs provides them with a unified pipeine for their website, business units and customers.

 At the end of this whiteboard design session, you will have gained insight on how best to take advantage of Azure messaging services for designing a highly scalable and cost-effective solution.